splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 * From the main Incident Intelligence page, select :guilabel:`On-call Schedule`.
 In the side-pane that opens, select :guilabel:`Reassign Shift`.
 * From the Incident Management page, select the :guilabel:`On-call schedules` tab, then :guilabel:`Reassign shift`.

-.. note:: When reassigning shifts, keep in mind:
+When reassigning shifts, keep in mind:

-   * You must reassign coverage for the entire time period that the original shift owner is unavailable.
+- You must reassign coverage for the entire time period that the original shift owner is unavailable.
 That is, you cannot leave part of any shift unassigned.

-   * If you are reassigning a shift to multiple people, the reassigned times cannot overlap.
+- If you are reassigning a shift to multiple people, the reassigned times cannot overlap.

-   * You cannot reassign a shift to someone who is also unavailable.
+- You cannot reassign a shift to someone who is also unavailable.

-   * In the :guilabel:`Reassign Shift` dialog, the initial timeframe you select is the time range that the individual is unavailable.
+- In the :guilabel:`Reassign Shift` dialog, the initial timeframe you select is the time range that the individual is unavailable.
 The shifts that display are those assigned during that time range.

 .. _reassign-shift-to-other: